-- 1. Qualifications: - a.
-Serves as CBIC President-Elect prior to assuming Presidential duties - b.
-Strong leadership and management skills - c.
-Strong communication skills - d.
-Able to commit a substantial amount of time to office - e.
-Knowledge of parliamentary procedure - 2.
-Administrative Responsibilities: - a.
+- 1. Qualifications:

+- a.
+Serves as CBIC President-Elect prior to assuming Presidential duties

+- b.
+Strong leadership and management skills

+- c.
+Strong communication skills

+- d.
+Able to commit a substantial amount of time to office

+- e.
+Knowledge of parliamentary procedure

+2. Administrative Responsibilities:

+- a.
 Chairs the Board of Directors meetings - b.
 Chairs the CBIC Executive Committee - c.
 Casts the tie-breaking vote as needed - d.
 Appoints special ad hoc committees as indicated - e.
 Serves as ex-officio member on all standing committees - f.
 Appoints all committee chairs and reviews selection of committee members - g.
 Coordinates or designates coordination of the Board evaluation of the performance of all contractual agencies (management, legal counsel, accountant and testing company) annually - h.
 Represents CBIC at approved liaison and other sanctioned public functions - i.
 Speaks as the sole voice of the CBIC Board - j.
+Reviews contract between CBIC and the Executive Director a.
+External functions

-Provides annual performance review of the Executive Director. - 3.
-Communication Responsibilities:
+3. Communication Responsibilities:

-- a.
-External functions - 1.
-Acts as a liaison to APIC.
-Works with the CBIC Executive Director to prepare a written report to the APIC Board of Directors. - 2.
+- Acts as a liaison to APIC and IPAC Canada Prepares the CBIC activities report for the IPAC Canada Board of Directors.
+Works with the CBIC liaison to the APIC Board of Directors to prepare the report on CBIC activities. - 2.
 Officially represents CBIC at meetings with APIC, IPAC Canada, IFIC, and various governmental agencies - 3.
 Develops liaison with other professional/governmental agencies - 4.
-Prepares and/or signs Presidential correspondence - b.
-Internal functions - 1.
-Maintains effective communication with CBIC Board members - 2.
-Submits a written report of Presidential activities at each Board meeting, including the list of Executive Committee actions requiring Board ratification - 3.
+Prepares and/or signs Presidential correspondence b.
+Internal functions

+- 1. Maintains effective communication with CBIC Board members - Submits a written report of Presidential activities at each Board meeting, including the list of Executive Committee actions requiring Board ratification - 3.
 Coordinates an orientation of new Board members - 4.
 Ensures that CBIC activities are consistent with the approved Strategic Plan and Business Plan - 5.
 Facilitates the orientation of the President-Elect